chrisguitarguy/Counterpart/README.md

         return 'is a valid API value: an integer between 1 and 100';
     }
 }

+Assert::assertThat(new ValidApiValueMatcher(), $theActualValue);
 ```

-This is now a full aware, reusable piece of code who name reinforces it's
+This is now a nicely self contained, reusable piece of code, the name of which
-purpose.
+reinforces it's purpose.

 ## License